RadeonOpenCompute/ROCm_Documentation/ROCm_Glossary/ROCm-Glossary.rst

 **host, host cpu** : Executes the HIP runtime API and is capable of initiating kernel launches to one or more devices.

-**default device** : Each host thread maintains a â€œdefault device.
+**default device** : Each host thread maintains a default device.
 Most HIP runtime APIs (including memory allocation, copy commands, kernel launches) do not use accept an explicit device argument but instead implicitly use the default device.
 The default device can be set with hipSetDevice.

 **active host thread** - the thread which is running the HIP APIs

-**completion_future** becomes ready, Completes.
+**completion_future** becomes ready, "Completes".

-**HCC** = Heterogeneous Compute Compiler (https://github.com/RadeonOpenCompute/hcc).
-Starting ROCM v3.5 release, the HCC compiler is deprecated and HIP-Clang compiler is introduced for compiling HIP programs

 **HIP-Clang** - Heterogeneous AMDGPU Compiler, with its capability to compile HIP programs on AMD platform    (https://github.com/RadeonOpenCompute/llvm-project).